top of page

 I’m 10 seconds from the clouds.
 And then I see him to my right, closing fast, lined up with my cockpit and my head!
 I’m dead!
 I close my eyes.

-I don’t hear the swear words or see the utter frustration on the German pilot’s face as he screams past me, fifty feet above the Wimpy’s glazed cockpit, his plane’s guns silent and empty of ammunition.
+I don’t hear the swear words or see the utter frustration on the German pilot’s face as he screams past me, fifty feet above the Mossie’s glazed cockpit, his plane’s guns silent and empty of ammunition.

 I open my eyes and see white.
 Am I dead?
 Am I in heaven?
 What happened?
 Am I still alive?